Accused (1958 TV series)

-Accused is a dramatized court show consisting of filmed reenactments of actual court cases that began on December 3, 1958, and ended on September 30, 1959.
+Accused is an American dramatized court show consisting of filmed reenactments of actual court cases that began on December 3, 1958, and ended on September 30, 1959.
 The show was cancelled at the end of its first season.

 Background

 In the summer of 1957, local television station KABC-TV began broadcasting Traffic Court, presenting re-enactments of traffic court cases and arraignments.
 The format proved popular and the show moved to ABC's national daytime schedule.
 It was soon followed by the syndicated Divorce Court and Day in Court.
 In December 1958, Accused debuted as the prime time version of Day in Court.

 Casting

 Similar to other courtroom dramas of the time, the defendants and witnesses were actors (including, for example, Pamela Mason and Robert Culp).
 However, the defense and prosecution attorneys were real-life lawyers.
 The court was presided over by Edgar Allan Jones, Jr. Jones had a law degree from the University of Virginia, was a member of the UCLA law faculty and a labor arbitrator.